-The vice provost for undergraduate education handles proposed undergraduate academic changes.
+The Senior Vice Provost handles proposed undergraduate academic changes.
 The vice provost or provost may consult the president, and the president may consult the chancellor, the regents, or the THECB.

 - If the vice provost has no objection to the proposal, he or she forwards the FC legislation to the EVCAA with a letter recommending approval.

 - If the vice provost objects to the proposal, he or she reports the objections to the Faculty Council or the Faculty Council Executive Committee (FCEC).
 This body may3

 - Withdraw the proposal.
 In this case, OGF adds this information to the FC legislative status report.